mitchelwachtel/note-taker/README.md

 ---
 ### Description
-This app is to be used to for Users to save notes for themselves.
-Notes are stored on the server so that upon loading of the page or saving a new note, the past notes will appear.
+This app is to be used to for users to save notes for themselves.
+Notes are stored on the server so that upon loading of the page or saving a new note, the new and past notes will appear.
 Additionally, clicking the delete icon will remove the selected note from the screen and server.

 ---
 ### Table of contents